dbaldree/yiimp_install_scrypt/README.md

 ###### :bangbang: **IMPORTANT** :

 - The configuration of yiimp is through the web console and isn't too challenging.
-- Backend code changes are normally required for cloned coins to function (yiimp + stratum + blocknotify) and requires detailed knowledge of linux and they core crypto chosen particularly supported rpc objects.
+- Backend code changes are normally required for cloned coins to function (yiimp + stratum + blocknotify) and requires detailed knowledge of linux and the crypto core releases chosen, particularly around the supported rpc objects.
 - Your mysql information (login/Password) is saved in **~/.my.cnf**

 ***********************************